thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 A problem type definition may specify additional attributes on the problem details map (see {{sec-new-attributes}}).

-(Note: moving a set of error types from the private to the public space needs only changing the namespace identifier while leaving all error types the same.)
+(Note on renumbering: moving a set of error types from the private to the public space needs only changing the namespace identifier while leaving all error types the same.)

 ## Defining New Problem Attributes
 {: #sec-new-attributes}